 The dreaming mind can be assumed not to distinguish sharply between cultural and personal associations.
 Cultural associations are personally significant too, after all—we probably wouldn’t be dreaming about them if they weren’t— and we rarely differentiate sharply even in waking life.
 Images must be taken on a case-by-case basis.
 In many cases it is easiest to start with a sign that has clear cultural significance, but if events, people, or objects the dreamer encountered on the previous day appear in the dream in a parallel situation, that can also provide an easy point of access.

-While the term ‘allegorical’ is useful to refer to this class of interpretative systems, it is unreasonable to expect a one-on-one correspondence between dream-elements and a waking-life situation, or emotional conflict, or anticipated fear.
+An additional note: it is unreasonable to expect a one-to-one correspondence between dream-elements and a waking-life situation, or emotional conflict, or anticipated fear.
 A dream can also be seen as a dramatization requiring some back-story, a few extras to make the set look busy, stagehands to move the scenery around.
 For practical purposes, it is usually enough to have the gist of the story.

 An example may make this more clear.
 Several years ago, when I was a university student for the first time around, I was considering leaving my studies for a variety of compelling personal reasons.
 During this time, I had a dream where there were two armies battling over an island fortress.
 I had some special role to play for the side I was on: I was to assassinate someone important on the opposing side during a meeting.
 Before going in, somebody showed me a medal as a reminder of my duty: it was a small, bronze medal with an oil-lamp engraved on it.
 The parts after that were fuzzy—but as I recall, the inside of the fortress proved to be empty.

-It is a fair bet that when you’re undergoing a profound inner conflict your dreams are going to show it in some way—but even if I hadn’t known that, the medal would have been an obvious clue.
+It is a fair bet that when you’re undergoing a deep inner conflict it will manifest in your dreams in some way—but even if I hadn’t known that, the medal would have been an obvious clue.
 It looked just like the medal I had received in kindergarten for perfect attendance—probably the first one I had ever received for anything.
 What better symbol for the part of myself who wanted to keep on attending?

 Since the medal was conveniently emblazoned with a well-known symbol of scholarship—you can’t read books in the dark, after all— even somebody who didn’t know the medal’s personal significance might have guessed the nature of the conflict.
 Or maybe not, since oil lamps have been used to symbolize any number of things through the centuries.